beeyee0401/MeleeMod/README.md

 # MeleeMod
 A Slay the Spire mod to add Super Smash Bros.
-Melee mechanics as cards and characters as playable classes
+Melee mechanics as cards and characters as playable classes.

+Many references to top players and memes.
+Be sure to check out flavor text for the Relics!

 ## Progress
-Over 60 cards (that can be retrieved from combat finish) are implemented 11 relics are implemented
+Over 60 cards (that can be retrieved from combat finish) are implemented

+11 relics are implemented

 Much to be done still in terms of assets.

 ## Requirements